Quick start

 Handy Calculations

-The drop-down menu allows you to access calculation pages corresponding to the theme you have chosen.
-You are directed to a default page in which the list of calculations corresponding to the chosen theme is displayed on the left.
-Simply click on the title of the page that interests you to be redirected to it.
-Alternatively, search for a calculation with keywords using the "Search" button.
+The drop-down menu allows access to optical calculators corresponding to your selected theme.
+You are directed to a default page where a list of calculations related to the chosen subject appears on the left.
+Simply click the title of the calculation page that interests you to access it.
+Alternatively, use the "Search" button to find a photonics calculation by keywords.

 All pages follow the same model:

-- generally an explanatory scheme at the top left,
+- Typically an explanatory diagram at the top left,,

-- one or two tables for entering input parameters/displaying results (note that any input data can vary),
+- One or two tables for entering input parameters and displaying results (note that any input data can vary),

-- beige buttons giving access to explanations on the calculation, on the parameters, on errors to avoid when entering, to a glossary and to a tutotial related to the theme.
+- Beige buttons linking to explanations about the optical calculation, its parameters, common errors, a glossary, and tutorials related to the theme.

 Optical software

-The software allows you to analyze and optimize an optical system.
-The system is entered in the pages accessible through the vertical menu on the left and the analyses/optimizations are performed using the horizontal drop down menus at the top.
-Note that a system (biconvex lens) is entered by default.
+It enables the simulation and optimization of optical systems.
+The system setup is performed through the vertical menu on the left, while analysis and optimization are done using the horizontal drop-down menus at the top.
+A biconvex lens system is loaded by default.

 Some advices: